 If you’ve answered YES to at least two of these questions, you are most likely suffering from GERD or Acid Reflux.
 Is there a solution to cure GERD- acid reflux naturally?
-You bet there is– the Acid Reflux Remedy Report by barton publishers, will give you the tools to learn how to never suffer from GERD-Acid Reflux again.
+You bet there is.

-But I get relief from over the counter acid blockers or NSAIDs.
-Yes, you get temporary relief from there medications not a long term cure.
+But I get relief from over-the-counter acid blockers or NSAIDs- you say? .
+Yes, you get temporary relief from their medications, not a long-term cure.

 Here’s some insight on acid blockers:

 The deleterious gastrointestinal effects of tNSAIDs are cause for concern because of their frequency and seriousness.
 Recent clinical trials have also demonstrated an apparent increased risk of cardiovascular adverse events in patients taking COX-2 inhibitors.10 This section will focus on the evidence of the gastrointestinal and cardiovascular adverse effects of NSAIDs

 As always thanks for reading and spreading the natural healing news.

 Now tell me in the comments below.
 Do you or someone close to you suffer from Acid Reflux?
 If so, what course of treatment was recommended, and did it work?
 I’d love to hear about your experiences.